ROSS, PICKAWAY, HIGHLAND, FAYETTE JOINT SOLID WASTE MANAGEMENT DISTRICT

 The RPHF SWMD is at a comparative disadvantage because of the relatively low population, lack of places to recycle and no communities conducting curbside collection of recyclables.
 These factors added to the socio-economics and attitude of residents have resulted in the inability to reach Goal #1.
 Numerous attempts have been made to document the necessary amount of recycling through surveys.
 The majority of local businesses either do not recycle or chose not to complete a short survey documenting waste reduction.

-The District’s expenditures were more than income in 2011 and there will be a greater deficit in 2012.
+The District’s expenditures were more than income in 2011 and resulted in a deficit in 2012.
 Like most governments and private business, we have been affected by tough economic times.
 Our revenue stream is based upon disposal tonnages.
 Tonnages, and therefore income, decreased each year from 2007 through 2010 while some expenses increased.
 The 2011 calendar year showed some improvement, however, we remain below projected revenue.
 During poor times less is manufactured resulting in less consumption, resulting in less trash landfilled.

 The District also provides for special collections of waste tires and electronics when disposal opportunities are not available to residents.
 Some counties have businesses that allow for electronic disposal and the District does not wish to compete with the private sector.
 Although these events are not optimum for most residents, they will be sponsored as seen fit and when funds are available.
 Realize that thorough advertising is expensive and the events benefit only a small percentage of the population.